nuxeo/FunkLoad/README.txt

 CPSTestCase
 -----------

 This class extends the ZopeTestCase providing common Nuxeo_ CPS_ tasks.
+You need to import the CPSTestCase that works with your CPS_ for example CPS338TestCAse or CPS340TestCase.

 cpsCreateSite
 ~~~~~~~~~~~~~